xeolabs/actorjs/README.md

 ```
 [[Run this example]](http://xeolabs.github.com/actorjs/examples/actorModules.html)

+* ActorJS will cache the "people.person" actor type the first time it's loaded, which offsets the XHR overhead if we instantiate the type many times.
+* Still, if you want better performance and don't care about hot-loading actor types on demand, then you can define your actor
+types as plain JavaScript libs that use ```ActorJS.addActorType```, then compress and concatenate them into one lib and load that statically.
+* ActorJS uses [promises](http://en.wikipedia.org/wiki/Promise_(programming)) for calls and subscriptions.
+That means we
+ can just instantiate actor types and use them immediately without having to synchronise with their appearance.
+Behind the scenes,
+ ActorJS will buffer everything until the actor types load and instances exist.

 ## Example 4: JSON Includes
 For a higher level of reuse, we can create libraries of JSON components then pull them into our actor graphs as **includes**.